Ryanfzhang/STIMP-tutorials/docs/source/supplementary/prediction_based_on_imputation/index.rst

 ================================================================
-Predicted Chl_a of STIMP and baselines trained on imputed dataset at three locations
+Case study: predicted Chl_a of STIMP and baselines trained on imputed dataset
 ================================================================